 Low-stakes quizzes can also make learning more active, and studies show that informal exams promote richer forms of understanding.
 Another strategy is to summarize what you’ve learned.
 It’s another way to engage in active learning.

 Thou shall honor short-term memory.
 Known as the brain’s “sketch pad,” short-term memory is the bottleneck of learning.
 If you want to learn something, you must process it in short-term memory.
 But if too much information lands in short-term memory at one time, then our cognitive sketch pad becomes overwhelmed.

 When it comes to learning, the takeaway is clear: People gain more if they lessen the demands on short-term memory.
 So if you’re learning something, limit distractions.
 Don’t listen to jazz.
 Turn off your cell phone.
 Stay away from Twitter.

 The limits of short-term memory also explains why instructors are so important for learning: Great educators explain skills and knowledge in ways that don’t overwhelm short-term memory.

 Thou shall bless knowledge.
 The memorization of facts and figures has a bad reputation.
-But mastering the basics can help people learn, and the single best predictor of future learning is past learning.
+But mastering the basics can help people learn.
+It makes people better at critical thinking and the single best predictor of future learning is past learning.

 This means that if you’re developing an area of expertise, take time to master the essentials.
 If you’re studying Chinese, then commit some key phrases to memory.
 If you’re learning the piano, study the scales.
 Fundamental skills and knowledge lay the groundwork for richer forms of understanding.